Particle detection performance and Geant4 simulation with low-cost CMOS technology: Results

+The electrons emitted by Sr90 have a higher maximum energy than those from Cs137, resulting in a greater number of detections with the Sr90 source than with the Cs137 source, since the higher energy electrons have a higher probability of passing through the different layers of the material until arriving to the detector.
+In comparison, Cs137 electrons, having lower energy, have a lower probability of depositing energy in the detector \cite{nncs, knoll}.
+The latter is clearly illustrated in the plots at the bottom of Figs. \ref{fig:plot_hist_ADC}, in which we are zooming in the region up to 150 ADC, where the ADC distribution for Sr90 is higher than for Cs137.

-To remove the background at the first bins, as shown in Figs \ref{fig:plot_hist_ADC}, we cut the events below 100 ADC.
+To remove the background at the first bins after applying the SNR procedure, as shown in Figs \ref{fig:plot_hist_ADC}, we cut the events below 100 ADC, since we cannot tell apart signal from background.
 After this cut, the background left is minimal, and the Sr90 average number of active pixels is reduced to 0.002\%, while for Cs137 reaches 0.0005\%, getting for both radioactive sources an excellent agreement in terms of the number of active pixels between the experimental data and the simulation.

-In Fig.~\ref{fig:plot_hist_ADC_cut} we display the ADC distribution after applying the aforementioned cut.
+In figure \ref{fig:plot_hist_ADC_cut} we display the ADC distribution after applying the aforementioned cut.
 Here, we can see a very good agreement between the ADC distributions from the experimental data and the simulation for both sources.
-This is confirmed by the reduced chi-square test ($\chi^2_\nu$) for these ADC distributions, where we obtain a $\chi^2_\nu$ for Sr90 of 0.55, while for Cs137 is 0.82.
+This is confirmed by the reduced chi-square test ($\chi^2_\nu$) for these ADC distributions, where we obtain a $\chi^2_\nu$ for Sr90 of 0.45, while for Cs137 is 0.48.